linagora/openpaas-esn/doc/REST_user.md

 List all of the communities across all of the domains to which the authenticated user belongs.
 Check [./REST_community.md](Community API) for more details on communities.

-Add the current user to a community ie join the community.
-Note that it does not have any effect if the user is already in the community.

 **Request Headers:**

 - Accept: application/json